 Patong attracts visitors from all over the World creating a very cosmopolitan atmosphere.
 As one of the most developed beach destinations in South East Asia, the town area behind the beach is solidly built up with many hotels and services such as shops, restaurants, banks and tour agencies.

 Accommodation ranges from luxurious international hotels to simple guesthouses and apartments.
 Patong is also the main centre for Phuket nightlife with many bars, clubs, live music venues and go-go bars.
 The busiest and most popular area centres on Soi Bangla which is closed to traffic at night.

 The beach is the focal point during the day.
 As a public beach the whole strip is open to visitors with no closed areas for any of the resorts.
 Beach chairs and umbrellas can be hired form local vendors for a small fee.
 There are other services available on the beach such as Thai massage, beverages, snacks, ice creams and hair braiding.
 There is also a wide-range of water sports available including jet skiing and parasailing perfect for those adrenaline junkies!

 At the south end of the beach it is possible to hire a private long tail boat to visit neighbouring beaches such as Freedom beach or just simply to enjoy the tropical island scenery.

 Karon Beach is located just 10 minutes drive south of Patong but has a very different atmosphere.
-This exquisite stretch of pure white sand is 4 kilometres long and rarely crowded even during the busy tourist season making it a more suitable destination for a quieter holiday.
+This exquisite stretch of pure white sand is 4 km long and rarely crowded, even during the busy tourist season, making it a more suitable destination for a quieter holiday.